 HEALTHCARE – A HUMAN RIGHT : Moving into Compassion

-This talk also takes a look at healthcare before and after the Affordable Care Act by way of the portraits.
+This talk also takes a look at healthcare in the US by way of the portraits.
 The artist shares personal stories, epiphanies, and her eureka moment when she understood that compassion is for the courageous and fierce.
 And practicing compassion sets our spirits free.

 “Just wanted to say how much I appreciate your time, talent and passion and thank you for sharing them with Trinity.
 Everyone is still talking about how you gave health care a human face and story.
 So powerful.
 Blessings on all you are about.”
 The Rev. Dr. Nancy Burton Dilliplane, Trinity Episcopal Church, Buckingham, PA